 We also have a Sustainability Program Manager, who convenes the committee and leads sustainability efforts throughout the county.
 They help departments with practices such as reducing waste, saving energy, and cutting down on costs.

 Johnson County achieved LEED (Leadership in Energy and Environmental Design) Gold certification in the U.S. Green Building Council’s LEED for Cities and Communities rating system.
 We are only the 25th local government in the world to achieve this certification for the entire community.
+See how Johnson County achieved LEED Gold in this case study.

 As a LEED-certified community, we are committed to greenhouse gas emission targets, climate action goals, improvements to air and water quality, and more.
 Several county buildings have received LEED certifications for energy savings and other sustainable efforts, with four buildings receiving gold certification and and four receiving platinum certification.